dabapps/django-readers/README.md

 Of course, it is quite possible to use `select_related` by applying `qs.select_related` at the root of your query, but this must be done manually. `djunc` also provides `qs.select_related_fields`, which combines `select_related` with `include_fields` to allow you to specify exactly which fields you need from the related objects.

-### `djunc.spec`: a high-level spec for efficient data querying and projection
+### `djunc.specs`: a high-level specification for efficient data querying and projection

 This layer is the real magic of `djunc`: a straightforward way of specifying the shape of your data in order to efficiently select and project a complex tree of related objects.

 The resulting nested dictionary structure may be returned from as view as a JSON response (assuming all your projectors return JSON-serializable values), or included in a template context in place of a queryset or model instance.

 A spec is a list.
-Under the hood, the `spec` module is a very lightweight wrapper on top of `pairs` - it applies simple transformations to the items in the list to replace with with the relevant pair functions.
+Under the hood, the `specs` module is a very lightweight wrapper on top of `pairs` - it applies simple transformations to the items in the list to replace with with the relevant pair functions.
 The list may contain:

 * _strings_, which are interpreted as field names and are replaced with `pairs.field`,
 * _dictionaries_, which are interpreted as relationships (with the keys specifying the relationship name and the values being specs for projecting the related objects) and are replaced with `pairs.auto_relationship`.